PART 1: PET GROOMING TERMINOLOGY

 The forehead of a dog goes from the stop (the area between the eyes,) and the back point of the skull.

 The forequarters refer to the front assembly of the dog.

 FRONT AND REAR ANGULATION

-This refers to the ay bones are slanted and meet at the joints Front angulation includes the shoulder and upper arm.
-Rear angulation includes the pelvis, upper and lower leg.
+This refers to the way bones are slanted and meet at the joints Front angulation includes the shoulder and upper arm.
+Rear angulation includes the pelvis, and upper and lower legs.

 The gait is a dog’s quality of movement.